Shellings from relative shellings, with an application to NP-completeness: Introduction

 The main innovation that we introduce is the systematic use of relative shellings to build up large shellable complexes with desired properties.
 We use this approach in both the proof of Theorem~\ref{thm:TurbinesExist} as well as in our new proof of Theorem~\ref{thm:ShellNPcomplete}.
 We believe that our techniques may find application to other problems.

-We mention that Danaraj and Klee asked a more specific question than that answered by \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2018}: is $\SHELL$ $\NPtime$-complete when restricted to $d$-pseudomanifolds (for some $d>2$)?
+We mention that Danaraj and Klee asked a more specific question than that answered by \cite{Goaoc/Patak/Patakova/Tancer/Wagner:2019}: is $\SHELL$ $\NPtime$-complete when restricted to $d$-pseudomanifolds (for some $d>2$)?
 We don't know the answer to this, but believe that relative shellability ideas similar to those we use here may be helpful in addressing the problem.
 A similar question that might be interesting to consider: does $\SHELL$ remain $\NPtime$-complete when restricted to complexes with an embedding in $\mathbb{R}^{3}$? $\mathbb{R}^{4}$?
 Other spaces?

-Although $\SHELL$ of a $2$-dimensional complex is $\NPtime$-complete, the problem restricted to a $2$-dimensional ball or sphere is in $\Ptime$, and indeed is computable in linear time \cite{Danaraj/Klee:1978b}.
+Although $\SHELL$ of a $2$-dimensional complex is $\NPtime$-complete, the problem restricted to a $2$-dimensional ball or sphere is trivial, and in this situation a shelling can be computed in linear time \cite{Danaraj/Klee:1978b}.
 Is $\SHELL$ for a $3$-dimensional ball or sphere in $\Ptime$?
-We remark that one quite general construction of nonshellable $3$-balls uses nontrivial knots as an essential ingredient.
+We remark that one quite general construction of nonshellable $3$-balls uses nontrivial knots as an essential ingredient (see e.g. \cite[Section XIV.6]{Bing:1983}).
 As the $\mathsf{KNOTTEDNESS}$ problem has been shown to be in $\coNPtime$ \cite{Kuperberg:2014,Lackenby:2016UNP}, it seems plausible that the restriction of $\SHELL$ to $3$-balls is also is in $\coNPtime$.

 The paper is organized as follows.
 In Section~\ref{sec:Background} we give general background on shellability and relative shellability.
 We believe that some of the lemmas on relative shellability in this section may be of broader use.
 In Section~\ref{sec:Turbines} we construct the complexes as in Theorem~\ref{thm:TurbinesExist}.
 In Section~\ref{sec:NPcomplete} we use these complexes and other ideas to give our new proof of Theorem~\ref{thm:ShellNPcomplete}.